arago/hiro-graph-js/packages/hiro-graph-redux/README.md

     createStoreEnhancer,
     graphReducer,
     createToken
-} from "hiro-graph-redux";
+} from "@hiro-graph/redux";

 import { createStore, combineReducers } from "redux";

 const endpoint = "http://graph:8888";
-// hiro-graph-redux will use the @hiro-graph/implicit-oauth,
+// @hiro-graph/redux will use the @hiro-graph/implicit-oauth,
 // `createToken` instantiates a new token handler for the
 // redux application.
 const token = createToken();